 Talk to an Occupational Therapist about how to adapt your bathroom to meet your needs during recovery.
-You will likely need an over-toilet aid and shower chair which can be hired easily from an equipment store close to your home (see Appendix: Mobility Aids and Personal Care on Page 29).
+You may need an over-toilet aid and shower chair which can be hired easily from an equipment store close to your home (See Appendix: Mobility Aids and Personal Care on Page 29).